awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-upflow-eng.md

 ![Figure 9](../../.gitbook/assets/41/image-20211024221309169.png)
 *self-guided upsample formula*

-For training the model, Unsupervised Optical Flow Loss similar to UFlow [3] and Pyramid Distillation Loss were added together with loss weights as hyper-parameters.
+For training the model, photometric Loss similar to UFlow [3] and the authors' pyramid distillation loss were added together with loss weights as hyper-parameters.
 In this way, the model can be trained to estimate the optical flow with only input images without any ground truth optical flow.
 In this review, we will focus on Pyramid Distillation Loss $$L_{d}$$ shown in **Figure 10**.